sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 ### SET POI (Multirotor only, multiwii, inav 2.6 and later)

-The SET_POI type has a location which defines a point of interest (POI).
-The craft will fly the mission (until a SET_HEAD) with the nose pointing at the POI, which might be useful for aerial photography.
+The `SET_POI` defines a location for a point of interest (POI).
+The craft will fly the mission (until a `SET_HEAD`) with the nose pointing at the POI, which might be useful for aerial photography.
 Note that the craft does NOT fly to the POI.

 In the following image:

 * WP2 and WP11 are coincident.
 * WP3 (yellow icon) defines the POI
-* WP12 (SET_HEAD -1) cancels the POI
+* WP12 (`SET_HEAD -1`) cancels the POI

 So the craft will fly normally from WP1 to WP2.
 The craft will then fly WP2 - WP11 with the "nose in" towards the POI (WP3).